Healthdirect Free Australian health advice you can count on.

 • Abdominal pain can be serious, but most abdominal pain gets better on its own without needing any special treatment.

-• Don’t ignore abdominal pain — see your doctor if your symptoms severe, the get worse over time, they keep coming back, or they are ongoing.
+• See your doctor if your symptoms are severe, get worse over time, keep coming back, or are ongoing.

 What is abdominal pain?